loyamarjTZ/loyamarjTZ/README.md

 - 👋 Hi, I’m @loyamarjTZ.
 My primary interest is in software development.
-My other interests include cyber security, IT, data science, and databases.
+My other interests include cyber security, IT, and databases.
 - 👀 I’m interested in becoming a professional Java Software Engineer.
 - 🌱 I’m currently brushing up on Big-O notation and MySQL.
 - 💞️ I’m looking into Jira, Kubernetes, and KanBan.